Elicit logoElicit

 • You want more affordable paid plans (from $10/mo)

-• You need literature search or paper summaries
+• You need paper discovery or data extraction

 Choose Semantic Scholar if: